How To Talk To A Live Person At The IRS

 IRS customer support, which can be reached at 1-800-829-0922, is available Monday through Friday from 7AM to 7PM.

-According to the IRS website, wait times average fifteen minutes in the months preceding the filing deadline (January through April), and average twenty-seven minutes in the months following the filing deadline (May through December)
+According to the IRS website, wait times average fifteen minutes in the months preceding the filing deadline (January through April), and average twenty-seven minutes in the months following the filing deadline (May through December).
+Based on our experience the best times in general are afternoons and Thursdays & Fridays.

 Before You Call – Have Documents Prepared Ahead of Time